2025–26 Manchester United W.F.C. season

-The 2025–26 season will be Manchester United Women's eighth season since they were founded and their seventh in the Women's Super League, the professional top-flight women's league in England.
-The club will also compete in the FA Cup, the League Cup and the UEFA Women's Champions League.
+The 2025–26 season was Manchester United Women's eighth season since they were founded and their seventh in the Women's Super League, the professional top-flight women's league in England.
+The club also competed in the FA Cup, the League Cup and the UEFA Women's Champions League.

-For the sixth consecutive season, Manchester United Women will schedule matches at Old Trafford.
-In the WSL, the match against Manchester City will be held at the stadium on 29 March 2026, marking the third consecutive season in which it will host the Manchester derby.
-In addition, United hosted its Champions League match against Paris Saint-Germain on 12 November at Old Trafford.
-A third match, against Aston Villa on 8 November 2025, was initially scheduled to take place at Old Trafford, but was later moved to Leigh Sports Village instead.
+For the sixth consecutive season, Manchester United Women scheduled matches at Old Trafford.
+In the WSL, the match against Manchester City was held at the stadium on 28 March 2026, marking the third consecutive season in which it has hosted the Manchester derby.
+In addition, United played two Champions League matches at Old Trafford: the league phase match against Paris Saint-Germain on 12 November 2025 and the first leg of the quarter-finals against Bayern Munich on 25 March 2026.
+This marked the first time United has played more than two matches at Old Trafford during a season.
+A second WSL match, against Aston Villa on 8 November 2025, was initially scheduled to take place at Old Trafford, but was later moved to Leigh Sports Village instead.

 Pre-season and friendlies

 Manchester United's pre-season fixtures were announced on 25 July 2025.